Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 • A melee class trying to absolutely murder you?
 Hello 100% block chance!
 **Auto Panic CC!**
 • You're super low, things are flying everywhere, what do you do?
 In the heat of the moment you've forgotten to use your CDs.
 No worries, I got you.
-**No Rage wasting!**
-•	No Hamstring or Piercing Howl on Freedom!
-•	No Damage on Immunities!
-•	Overpower preferred on Evasion!
-•	Condemn on BoP!
 **Auto Focus!**
 •	Focus non-target in 2v2!
 •	Focus Healer in 3v3!